We’re heartened by today’s decision to rescind a recent federal requirement that international students atten...

 Participants in the Fall 2020 SPARK program will need to arrive on campus on Tuesday, September 1, 2020, to undergo COVID-19 testing in advance of the start of the program.
 After your negative test results have been confirmed (within three days), SPARK programming will begin on Friday, September 4.

 Does it help to come to campus a week early, spend several hours a day working on academics—especially writing and math?
 Does it help if you can also get to know the campus, the offices, the people of Knox?

 Yes, according to students who have taken part in Knox College's SPARK Program.
 After completing the program prior to the start of the regular academic term, participants say that SPARK does exactly what it says—Student Preparation and Readiness for Knox—and more.

 Students who participate in SPARK are more likely to achieve academic success.
-Of the students who participated in the program last year, 29% had a GPA of 3.5 or greater, compared to 13% of students who were invited but did not participate in SPARK.
+Of the students who recently participated in the program, 29% had a GPA of 3.5 or greater, compared to 13% of students who were invited but did not participate in SPARK.

 Students work with faculty on academics, receiving a half-credit course on their transcripts.
 They take part in workshops with library staff on research skills.
 They go on field trips to Knox's urban farm and 700-acre biological field station.
 They fan out across campus to meet Knox faculty and support staff in campus offices.
 They explore the Galesburg community.

 "Entering into this program, you will gain friendships, obtain tools to become acclimated with college life, and, most importantly, crank those gears in the brain to begin absorbing knowledge.
 During your time with SPARK, take the time to explore your new home and push your comfort zone meeting new students, professors, and staff from all different parts of the world.
 We want you to take advantage of everything Knox offers in order to make your college career fulfilling and successful."—Kelly Fang